VC-Inspector: Advancing Reference-free Evaluation of Video Captions with Factual Analysis: Related Works

 \section{Related Works}

-Traditional text-based evaluation can be extended to video captioning by discarding the video and treating the reference caption as ground truth.
-Alternatively, image-caption metrics can be adapted by sampling images from the video and aggregating image-caption scores.
-We review these metrics and their limitations below:

-\paragraph{Text-only metrics based on references.} Several rule-based metrics have been developed to evaluate generated texts, including widely used methods such as BLEU~\cite{papineni_bleu_2002}, METEOR~\cite{banerjee_meteor_2005}, ROUGE~\cite{lin_rouge_2004}, and CIDEr~\cite{vedantam_cider_2015}.
-While these metrics perform reasonably well in controlled settings, they primarily focus on syntactic structure and fail to capture the semantic meaning of the generated text.
-To address this limitation, the SPICE series~\cite{anderson_spice_2016,li_factual_2023} attempts to embed semantic understanding by parsing both reference and candidate captions into objects, attributes, and their relationships.
-However, these metrics still struggle to account for semantically similar or identical words expressed differently.
-This persistent challenge has motivated the development of embedding-based evaluation methods, such as BERTScore~\cite{zhang_bertscore_2020} and its extended version~\cite{yi2020improving}, which consider the intrinsic variance between multiple ground truth captions.
+\paragraph{Text-only metrics based on references.} Traditional rule-based metrics such as BLEU~\cite{papineni_bleu_2002}, METEOR~\cite{banerjee_meteor_2005}, ROUGE~\cite{lin_rouge_2004}, and CIDEr~\cite{vedantam_cider_2015} primarily capture syntactic similarity and fail to reflect semantic meaning.
+SPICE~\cite{anderson_spice_2016,li_factual_2023} introduces semantic parsing of objects, attributes, and relations for both reference and candidate captions, but struggle with paraphrases.
+This has motivated the embedding-based methods, such as BERTScore~\cite{bert-score} and its variant~\cite{yi2020improving}, which consider the intrinsic variance between multiple ground truth captions.
 More recently, CLAIR~\cite{chan_clair_2023} explores an LLM-as-a-Judge approach for image caption evaluation, demonstrating stronger correlation with human judgments than the above metrics.
-However, these metrics all rely exclusively on reference captions for evaluation and do not incorporate the visual input that the captions are meant to describe.
+However, all these metrics depend on reference captions for evaluation and ignore the visual content.